 Place the trout on top of the veg, drizzle a little olive oil over, add the wine and then scatter over the dill.
 Seal and place back in the oven on a roasting tray and cook for a further 18 minutes.

-Drain the new potatoes and lightly mash with a folk.
-Add the crème fraiche, parsley and salt and pepper.
-Serve this with the fish and vegetables when they come out the oven.
+Drain the new potatoes and lightly mash them with a fork.
+Add the crème Fraiche, parsley and salt and pepper.
+Serve this with the fish and vegetables when they come out of the oven.

 If you want to give Ucook a try, uses my promo code #chefsam to get 30% off your first order.
 It’s a no-brainer.